 However, an overwhelming many have implied that they too have felt pressure from the culture or their families to suck it up and move on as if they didn’t just lose a child!

 And if those mothers are not empowered to grieve the way God designed them to, imagine how many children are also being discouraged from grieving.
+For our children, a sibling has just died and gone to heaven.

 What message is being sent to the children of today when unborn babies die and life is expected to go on without a care, without a pause, a reflection or a tear?